 We require all clubs to submit funds to UNICEF USA within 30 days after a fundraiser.
 Work with your advisor to manage funds responsibly and build a system of accountability, such as creating a budget.
 Make sure you learn about your school's fundraising and budget policies.
-Please read our Policies two pager for more details.
+Please read our Policies and Fundraising one pagers for more details at unicefclubs.org.